zack-bitcoin/amoveo-docs/design/futarchy.md

 ```

 2) futarchy limit order.
-* makes a new unmatched trade in the on-chain order book, ready to be matched in a batch.
+* makes a new trade in the on-chain order book.
+If possible it is matched with other trades trades from the order book.
+The unmatched part is left in the order book.
 ```
--record(futarchy_trade_tx,
+-record(futarchy_bet_tx,
         {pubkey, nonce, fee,
-        fid, %the id of the futarchy market limit_price, %the highest price you are willing to pay. amount, %the amount of veo you are risking. decision, %your bet is not reverted if this decision is selected. true/false goal, %you win if the goal oracle finalizes in this state. true/false tid %id of the trade that is ahead of you in the order book.
-This value does _not_ get hashed when signing this transaction, but do hash it when calculating the txid and hashing the block.
+        fid, %the id of the futarchy market limit_price, %the highest price you are willing to pay. amount, %the amount of veo you are risking. decision, %your bet is not reverted if this decision is selected. true/false goal, %you win if the goal oracle finalizes in this state. true/false tid, %id of the trade that is ahead of you in the order book.
+This value does _not_ get hashed when signing this transaction, but do hash it when calculating the txid and hashing the block. trade_number
         }).
 ```